What Life in Mexico Taught Me About Trust, Joy and Gratitude During the Pandemic

 by | Jan 13, 2022

 Women making Tortillas.
-Group of smiling cooks preparing flat bread tortillas in Yucatan, Mexico
+Group of smiling cooks preparing flat bread tortillas in Yucatan, Mexico while living in Mexico

-Last updated on November 29th, 2022
+Last updated on January 14th, 2024

 Featured image: A group of smiling cooks preparing flat bread tortillas in Yucatan, Mexico / Photo by LRafael on Adobe

-How taking the first step shifted my perspective
+How living in Mexico shifted my perspective

-By Carolyn Ray, Editor-in-Chief, JourneyWoman
+By Carolyn Ray

 Ten days after returning from Spain, I left for Mexico.
 I committed to stay there for at least three months.
 I knew it would be bumpy, messy and full of challenges, but I decided that the risk to my own well-being outweighed all else.
 I just couldn’t sit another day feeling like I wasn’t living life on my own terms.
+To this day, I’m grateful for the experience of living in Mexico.
+It taught me so many things about joy, gratitude and trust, and gave me the courage to keep travelling.

-Five things I learned as a female traveler in Mexico
+Five things I learned living in Mexico

 1. Set your intention and then roll with it